mihnea-beep/lilac-gooseberries-runner/README.md

 ![In-game-shot-gryphon](lilac_runner2.png)

+**Instructions**:

-**Instructions**: Press the spacebar to jump.
+Use the spacebar to jump.

 Press 1, 2 to select a sign.

+To activate a sign, press 'A'.

-**Walkthrough**: Collect power-ups (lilac, gooseberries, oils, potions and other special items).
-Avoid enemies by jumping over them.
+**Walkthrough**: Collect power-ups (lilac, gooseberries, oils, potions and other special items) to gain points.
+Avoid enemies by jumping over them, or jump on them to give them a taste of silver (boots).